lboller/jadd/README.md

   * Addins live inside an R package, so take advantage of that, e.g. write tests and some documentation.
   * **Question**: Is the model "one package per addin" or "one addin package per person" or ???
   * **Question**: If your addin operates on a text selection, it feels impossible to develop this function in the usual way.
 As in, you can't do `devtools::load_all()` then simultaneously have some relevant text selected AND execute the main addin function on it.
 I had to do "Build & Reload" and run the actual addin from the menu.
 Am I missing something?
 This was another reason to shift functionality out of the addin function.
+  * **Question**: My *Addins* menu seems to show all the addins that are ?within packages on my `.libPaths()`?.
+I bet people will start to put addins in their normal packages, i.e. packages don't exist solely for the purpose of making an addin.
+Are those really all going to show up in my *Addins* menu all the time?
+Will there be a way to say "this addin only makes sense when package \<x\> is explicitly loaded"?